Understanding UK Cosmetic Regulations: A Comprehensive Guide for Small Businesses

 As a small business owner in the cosmetics industry, you have several responsibilities under these regulations:

 1. Product Safety Assessment: Before placing any cosmetic product on the market, you must ensure that the product has been assessed for safety.
-This involves evaluating all ingredients used in your product for their potential risks to human health.
+This involves evaluating all ingredients used in your product for any potential risks to human health.

 2. Product Information File (PIF): You are required to maintain a PIF for each cosmetic product you sell.
 The PIF should contain detailed information about your product including its formulation, safety assessment report and data on any animal testing performed.
 More information about the PIF can be found here.